-Investment, covered investment
+Investment, Covered Investment

 The Treaty's definition of investment is broad, recognizing that investment can take a wide variety of forms.
 Every kind of investment is specifically incorporated in the definition; moreover, it is explicitly noted that investment may consist or take the form of any of a number of interests, claims, and rights.
+The Treaty provides that any change in the form of an investment does not affect its character as an investment.

+The Treaty provides an illustrative list of the forms an investment may take.
 Establishing a subsidiary is a common way of making an investment.
-Other forms that an investment might take include equity and debt interests in a company; contractual rights; tangible, intangible, and intellectual property; and rights conferred pursuant to law.
-Investment as defined by the Treaty generally excludes claims arising solely from trade transactions, such as a sale of goods across a border that does not otherwise involve an investment.
+Other forms that an investment might take include equity and debt interests in a company; contractual rights; tangible, intangible, and intellectual property; and rights conferred pursuant to law, such as licenses and permits.
+Investments as defined by the Treaty generally excludes claims arising solely from trade transactions, such as a sale of goods across a border that does not otherwise involve an investment.

 The Treaty defines "covered investment" as an investment of a national or company of a Party in the territory of the other Party.
 An investment of a national or company is one that the national or company owns or controls, either directly or indirectly.
 Indirect ownership or control could be through other, intermediate companies or persons, including those of third countries.
-Control is not specifically defined in the Treaty; ownership of over fifty percent of the voting stock of a company would normally convey control, but in many cases the requirement could be satisfied by less than that proportion, or by other arrangements.
+Control is not specifically defined in the Treaty; ownership of over 50 percent of the voting stock of a company would normally convey control, but in many cases the requirement could be satisfied by less than that proportion, or by other arrangements.

-The broad nature of the definitions of "investment," "company," and "company of a Party" means that investments can be covered by the Treaty even if ultimate control lies with non-Party nationals.
+The broad nature of the definitions of "investment," "company," and "company of a Contracting Party" means that investments can be covered by the Treaty even if ultimate control lies with non-Party nationals.
 A Party may, however, deny the benefits of the Treaty in the limited circumstances described in Article XII.